purs-nix/purs-nix/docs/purs-nix.md

 ## purs-nix (nix)

-The flake for this repository is used inside your project's flake to set up your PureScript environment and/or to compile/bundle your PureScript code in a Nix derivation.
+**purs-nix** is a nix library used to set up your PureScript environment and/or to compile/bundle your PureScript code in a Nix derivation.
 The `outputs` of the flake has a `__functor` attribute, so it can be used as a function.
 It takes the following arguments:

 ```
 { system